Financial anxiety: Follow The Trend

 2. “Investing in times of uncertainty: How to avoid panic and stay focused on your goals” by Marianne Bertrand and Luigi Zingales, Chicago Booth Review (2020): This article discusses the benefits of investing during times of uncertainty and provides strategies for avoiding panic.
 The authors suggest buying when others are anxious can lead to long-term success.

-3. “Anxiety, attention, and investment performance” by Suzanne B. Shu, John W. Payne, and Namika Sagara, Journal of Behavioral Finance (2019): This article examines the relationship between anxiety, attention, and investment performance.
+3. “Anxiety, attention, and investment performance” by Suzanne B. Shu, John W. Payne, and Namika Sagara, Journal of Behavioral Finance (2019) examines the relationship between anxiety, attention, and investment performance.
 The results suggest that anxious investors tend to pay more attention to their investments, which can lead to better performance.

 Sources: